smjp7711/TicTacToe/README.md

 # TicTacToe

 **TicTacToe** is a simple console-based C# program that allows users to play the classic game of Tic-Tac-Toe.
-It employs loops and matrixes to create the game board, handle player input, and determine the winner.
+It employs loops and matrices to create the game board, handle player input, and determine the winner.

 ## Table of Contents
 1. [Overview](#overview)